Culver Depot: Layout

 The terminal was located at grade-level, at the north side of Surf Avenue.
 On the east side of the terminal, there were four tracks and five high-level platforms for BRT elevated trains from the Culver and Brighton lines.
 The two outer platforms were side platforms, while the three inner platforms were island platforms, similar to the former layout of Chambers Street.
 The outer side platforms and center island platform were for the unloading of passengers, while the western and eastern island platforms were used by outbound passengers, in a Spanish solution layout.

 The easternmost two tracks were used by Brighton trains.
 The westernmost pair were used by Culver trains, which continued north along the Fifth Avenue elevated towards Downtown Brooklyn and City Hall in Manhattan.
 At the south end of the platforms, gates were present to further segregate inbound and outbound passengers.
 Passengers were required to purchase tickets before boarding (unlike at other stations, where fares were collected on trains), via ticket booths in the passenger concourse designed to resemble an elevated car cab.
 At the north end of the elevated station was a dispatchers office, connected to the western outer platform.
 Further north was a signal and switch tower.
 On the west side of the depot, there were five balloon loops for terminating streetcars.
 Additional storage tracks for both elevated trains and streetcars were at the north end of the depot.

 Transfers and attractions

 Surface trolley lines which served the depot included the Culver Line, Coney Island Plank Road Line, Smith Street Line, Vanderbilt Avenue Line, Court Street Line, Reid Avenue Line, and Union Street Line.

 Across from the station on the south side of Surf Avenue was Culver Plaza, illuminated by gas lights, and lined with grass and flower gardens.
 It featured several attractions and amenities including a carousel, the Ocean View and Prospect Hotels, and the 300 ft Iron Tower or Observation Tower acquired from the 1876 Philadelphia Exposition.

-The terminal and plaza were located in close proximity to several Coney Island attractions, most notably the Luna Park and Dreamland amusement parks, the latter of which was located adjacent and south of Culver Plaza on the current New York Aquarium site.
+The terminal and plaza were near several Coney Island attractions, most notably the Luna Park and Dreamland amusement parks, the latter of which was located adjacent and south of Culver Plaza on the current New York Aquarium site.